Kimescha/Movie-Recommendation-System/README.md

 in which users select numerical values from a specific evaluation system (e.g., five-star rating system) that specify their likes and dislikes of various items.

-In this document I'm trying to give an introduction to how to create a simple movie recommendation system (collaborative and content-based) while explaining the integral role of linear algebra and machine learning in this process.
+In this project I'm trying to give an introduction to how to create a simple movie recommendation system (collaborative and content-based) while explaining the integral role of linear algebra and machine learning in this process.